smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 Firstly, PTW can be classified into the following classes by their meter display specifications.
  - High-end class: display specifications and ECU performance are equivalent to that of a four-wheeled vehicle.
- - Middle-end class: a TFT liquid-crystal display but has restrictions such as the area assigned to the SDL is small, and ECU performance is low.
+ - Middle-end class: a TFT liquid-crystal display but has restrictions such as the area assigned to SDL is small, and ECU performance is low.
  - Low-end class: simple display specifications and low ECU performance.

 Furthermore, the display specifications of low-cost vehicle models are also equivalent to PTW middle/low-end class models.
 Therefore, this proposal are for PTW middle/low-end class models and low-cost vehicle models.